Police Response to Mental Health in Canada

 Aligned with the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, (DSM-5) criteria, this text provides in-depth explanations of the mental health conditions commonly encountered in policing, including mood, psychosis, personality, substance abuse, and post-traumatic stress disorders.
 Written in an accessible style, this book includes pedagogical tools such as scenario-based learning, case studies, reflection questions, group activities, and chapter summaries to reinforce the learning objectives outlined at the start of each chapter.

-With the increasing demand for law enforcement officials to be better informed and prepared to interact with those suffering from mental health issues, this is a timely resource for students in college and university police studies programs.
+With the increasing demand for law enforcement officials to be better informed and prepared to interact with those experiencing mental health issues, this is a timely resource for students in college and university police studies programs.

-- includes contributions from leaders in fields of health services, psychology, criminology, policing, and corrections
+- contributions from leaders in fields of health services, psychology, criminology, policing, and corrections

-- discusses Canadian issues that are relevant across the country, including police relations with Indigenous populations, cases of missing and murdered women, and incidents of gang-related violence
+- discussion of Canadian issues that are relevant across the country, including police relations with Indigenous populations and incidents of gang-related violence

 Number of Pages

 “I spent a weekend reading this book and read some parts over and over.
 I am enthralled with the content and overwhelmed by the impact that this book will undoubtedly have for not only Police Services but also any person with mental health issues.
 This book is highly educational and discusses the topics in a real and accessible way.
 A must read for everyone.”

 —Clint Malarchuk, Former NHL Goaltender, Mental Health Advocate, Best-selling Author